 Personal finance education in school

-We have a massive problem in this country that basic personal finance is not taught in schools.
-Personal finance education is surely paramount in teaching young (and old) consumer goods hungry people the basics of credit, interest and spending less than you earn.
+One of the problems in Australia is that basic personal finance isn’t taught in schools.
+Personal finance education is paramount for teaching young (and old) people the basics of credit, interest and spending less than you earn.
 It’s so easy to buy anything online these days, so surely education around managing finances is more essential than ever?
 However, some people argue that our school curriculum is overcrowded and it’s the parent’s job.

 Credit card debt

-Talking more about credit cards will help people (particularly young people) better understand they are best used only as a short-term revolving loan for convenience.
+Talking more about credit cards will help people (particularly young people) better understand credit cards are a tool best used for convenience or to manage money you already have.
 They shouldn’t be seen as a way to finance the things you might want now but can’t afford.

 The ability to send your children to private school is something many families aspire to.
-However according to private school lender Edstart, only 50% of families have the disposable income available to pay private school fees because they fail to plan for it sufficiently in advance.
+However, a high proportion of families don’t have the disposable income available to pay private school fees because they fail to plan for it sufficiently in advance.

-Our first super fund is something that seems to magically appear when you get an after-school job at Woolies.
+Our first super fund is something that seems to magically appear when you get your first job.
 Our employers dutifully pop us in a default super fund and many of us pay little attention to it for the next 40 years or so.

-However, as our Fat Cat Funds report shows that if you’re one of the people stuck in a Fat Cat Fund you’re probably paying enormous fees of over $250,000 over your working life.
+However, as our Fat Cat Funds report shows that if you’re one of the people stuck in a Fat Cat Fund you’re could be paying enormous fees of over $250,000 over your working life.

 Fees compound, so over 40 odd years you could lose over a quarter million dollars.
 Think about it – and talk about it with the people around you.
 Superannuation might not be the most thrilling topic but a few conversations could save you and the people you love a lot of money.

 Investing early in life and investing regularly is smart.
 Diversifying your investments across asset classes is even smarter.

-A lot of Australians are already investing which is great, however too many think diversifying investment means buying a few different Australian bank shares or Telstra – safe bet right?
-No, big time wrong!
-If all your investments are focused on big Australian companies you’re in a high risk strategy.
+A lot of Australians are already investing which is great, but too many think diversifying investments means buying a few different Australian bank shares or Telstra – safe bet right?
+No – wrong, wrong, wrong.
+If all your investments are focused on big Australian companies, you’re in a high risk strategy.

 It’s far less risky to spread investments across different asset classes and countries such as global shares, and bonds.
 That’s what we do at Stockspot.
-We invest on behalf of its clients into a variety of ETFs that track different market indexes such as Australian shares, emerging market shares and bonds.
+We invest on behalf of our clients into a variety of ETFs that track different market indexes such as Australian shares, emerging market shares and bonds.
 It’s a tried and true investment strategy, but so many people don’t know about it – because we don’t talk about it.

 Buying a home